 Artichoke Chicken Pasta Recipe

+This artichoke chicken pasta is a deliciously different option for dinner tonight.
 Artichoke hearts are something I personally love.
-Mini Chef doesn’t care for them, but for me, they are a delicious treat from time to time.
+Mini Chef doesn’t care for them, but for me, they are a delicious treat that I enjoy as often as I can.

 An overhead view looking down into a serving bowl of this delicious artichoke chicken pasta.
 A wooden spoon is in the bowl, ready to serve the pasta.